Example secondary IDSR

 Guidance

-This section shows all the subjects entered by pupils at this school in 2023 and 2022.
+This section shows all the subjects entered by students at this school in 2023 and 2022 and the number of entries for each.

-The entries figure represents the number of exam entries in a given subject, rather than the number of pupils entered.
-Therefore, if a pupil was entered for the same qualification in two different exam seasons, this would count as 2 entries.
+The entries figure represents the number of exam entries in a given subject rather than the number of pupils entered.
+Therefore, if a student was entered for the same qualification in two different exam seasons, this would count as 2 entries.
 Discounting has not been applied to this table and this includes entries that may not have counted in performance measures.

 Back to top